Lami, Fiji

 The original itaukei inhabitants of Suva were forced to move to Suvavou ("New Suva") by the British colonial powers in 1882 to make room for the new capital of Suva.

-Located on the outskirts of Lami is the Bilo Battery, which was a key defense built during World War II to help guard the main passage in the reef leading into Suva.
+Located on the outskirts of Lami is the Bilo Battery, which was a key defense fortification built during World War II to help guard the main passage in the reef leading into Suva.

 Lami is governed by a town council of 12 members, elected for three-year terms, who elect a mayor from among themselves.
-The mayor's term is for one year, but may be extended indefinitely.
+The mayor's term is one year, but may be extended indefinitely.
 In the last municipal election, held on 22 October 2005, the Soqosoqo Duavata ni Lewenivanua (SDL) won 11 of the 12 seats, ending 20 years of rule by the Ratepayers Association.
 The new council chose Tevita Vuatalevu as its mayor.

-Following the military coup of 2006, the regime dismissed all local government authorities.
+Following the military coup of 2006, the dictatorial regime dismissed all local government authorities.
 Marica Rokovada-Hallacy was appointed Administrator of Lami, as well as the nearby capital city of Suva.
 In 2010, she was replaced in both capacities by Chandu Umaria, a former Mayor of Suva.